ROCK CLIMBING FOR BEGINNER

 If you can climb a ladder, you can do rock climbing.
 Climbing is suitable for kids as young as 4 years old and for adults as old as 70!

 Rock climbing is actually a very friendly sport.
 Everyone, regardless of ability, can access it.
 Come with a group of buddies, come with a friend, or come alone if you’re shy.
-Banana Climbing welcomes you and has the programmes to attend to your needs.
+Verticlimb welcomes you and has the programmes to attend to your needs.

 Trust us, it only gets easier--and more addictive!
 Everyone starts off as a beginner and we trust us, you will keep getting better.